-- 5.1 The Council must enter licence and funding agreements in respect of notional and direct awards.
-The contract manager will review these agreements as required, and in ensuring the financial integrity of each organisation - 5.2 Legal Officer's comments: None arising from the contents of this report.
+- 5.1 The Council has power to provide grants to voluntary and community sector organisations under the general power of competence set out in section 1 of the Localism Act 2011.
+All grants will be made in accordance with the requirements of subsidy control legislation (if applicable). - 5.2 The Council must enter licence and funding agreements in respect of notional and direct awards.
+The contract manager will review these agreements as required, and in ensuring the financial integrity of each organisation. - 5.3 Legal Officer's comments: As stated above.